 Skip to content

 To enhance security, urunc supports running the monitor process (VMM or seccomp monitor) as a non-root user.
-In this tutorial, we will walk through the necessary steps to set up the environment and successfully execute the monitor as a non-root user.
+This can be as simple as setting the respective uid/gid for the execution of the container.

 In the case of docker and nerdctl, we can set the user and the groups of the container with the --user <uid>:<gid> option and the additional groups using --group-add <gid> for each additional group.
 Therefore, to run a KVM-enabled monitor with urunc as nobody, we use the following command: